 IFAD in Egypt

 In total, IFAD has invested in 11 agricultural development programmes and projects designed in collaboration with smallholders, the government and other partners in Egypt.
-Seven of the projects have been completed, and four are ongoing.
+Eight of the projects have been completed, and three are ongoing.
 These investment support activities are aimed at improving the incomes and living conditions of small-scale farmers and their communities, and influencing public policy on land tenure and other land settlement systems.

-Two of IFAD's ongoing projects support Egypt's considerable investments in reclaiming large areas of desert – known as newlands – for distribution to poor and disadvantaged rural people.
-These projects provide post-settlement and agricultural support services that are crucial to the establishment of viable farming.
-Their main objectives are to:
+One of IFAD's ongoing projects supports Egypt's considerable investments in reclaiming large areas of desert – known as newlands – for distribution to poor and disadvantaged rural people.
+This project provides post-settlement and agricultural support services that are crucial to the establishment of viable farming.
+Its main objectives are to:

 - Adapt technologies from Egypt's agricultural research in the oldlands of the Nile Valley and Delta to conditions in the newlands

 - Improve the efficiency of water use and the sustainability of irrigation systems

 - Increase attention given to off-farm enterprises